 Give it a try.
 Chances are you’ll find plenty of mates are trying to save too.

-Matching your savings accounts to your savings habit is a smart move.
+Matching your savings account to your savings habit is a smart move.

 It can be much easier to skip a takeout lunch at work when you have a mental picture of yourself lazing on a beach in Bali.